Rice with Lentils and Fried Onions (Mejadra, or Mujaddara) is a marvelous Middle Eastern dish that reminds me of our own moro.

-The name is Mejadra, a popular dish in the Middle East.
-And when an Instagram follower made the immediate connection that this Rice with Lentils and Fried Onions looks a lot like our Moro, she figured out exactly why right after trying it I decided I needed to share it with you.
-The story of how and where I first tried this dish is also worth telling…
+The name of this tasty dish is Mejadra, and is very popular in the Middle East, where I just came back from.
+When an Instagram follower made the immediate connection that this Rice with Lentils and Fried Onions looks a lot like our Moro, she figured out exactly why right after trying it I decided I needed to share it with you.

-Mejadra is a humble dish, a comfort food.
-It’s simple in its preparation, inexpensive in its ingredients, but with very complex flavors, some familiar to Dominicans (rice and lentils), some unfamiliar (cumin and turmeric).
+Mejadra (also known as mujaddara) is a humble dish, pure comfort food.
+It's simple in its preparation, inexpensive in its ingredients, but with very complex flavors, some familiar to Dominicans (rice and lentils), some unfamiliar (cumin and turmeric).
 The good thing is that all of its ingredients are available from any decent local supermarket.
-Clearly, there is no one recipe for this dish.
-I’ve come up with one I loved; I detail my sources at the end of the recipe.

 - 2 cups of lentils

 - 5 large red onions , 3 chopped into tiny pieces, 2 sliced thinly

 - 4 tablespoons of olive oil